jakobferdinandsen/bim-lab/README.md

 The port is defined in docker-compose.yml

 ### Without Docker
-Change mongo settings in app.js:11 and start use "npm start" to start up the project
+Change mongo settings in app.js:11 and use "npm start" to start the node instance